thestennettreport/TheStennettReport.github.io/index.md

 # The Stennett Report's Breakdown of Project 2025 and Agenda 47

 Welcome to my in-depth analysis of Project 2025 and Agenda 47, two conservative agendas that pose a significant threat to American democracy.
 This website provides detailed breakdowns of each chapter of Project 2025's "Mandate for Leadership," as well as a comprehensive analysis of Trump's Agenda 47.
+At the bottom of the page you will find links to the PDFs used to develop this breakdown.

 ## Project 2025: A Conservative Blueprint for Power